luisdelaye/Mexstrain/README.md

 You may want to display all sequences from a country in Microreact.
 For this, you will need the metadata.e2.tsv file and the following script:

 ```
-$ perl createmicroreactall.pl lat_longs.e1.tsv metadata.e2.tsv Mexico
+$ perl create_microreact_all.pl lat_longs.e1.tsv metadata.e2.tsv Mexico
+$ mv outfile_all.tsv metadata.mrMexico.tsv
 ```

 The above script will create the file outfile_all.tsv.
-Simply upload this file to [Microreact](https://microreact.org/showcase).
+Simply upload this (metadata.mrMexico.tsv) file to [Microreact](https://microreact.org/showcase).
 Because the number of genomes is usually very high, it is not practical to do a phylogenetic analysis.